open-physiology/open-physiology-viewer/manual/model.md

  ```
  will instruct the viewer to show the lyph's `id`, `name`, `topology`,
  the signature of the link conveying the lyph, and the lyph's layers.

- Each object can have auxiliary boolean parameters `hidden`, `inactive`, and `skipLabels` that influence on its visibility, possibility to highlight the corresponding visual object and the visibility of its text label(s) in the lyph viewer, respectively.

  The models of physiology systems may contain thousands or even millions of entities.
 While the majority of the information will come from existing data sources (publicly maintained data sets, ontologies, clinical trials, experiments, etc.), and converted to the expected format with the help of some data manipulation scripts, many properties in our model are specific for the lyph viewer.
 The derived input model has to be augmented with properties that help the viewer to produce a meaningful and clean graph layout.
 It is likely that it will take at least several attempts for the modeller to figure out the proper constraints for the intuitive visualization of a certain model.
 For example, one may want to draw links that represent all blood vessels as straight thick red lines or show neural connections as curved thin blue paths.